-Of course the crew and captain of the Enterprise makes up its moral order as it goes along; it has its Prime Directive, but the exigencies both of galactic exploration and swift narrative turnover make that moot.
-Picard has to constantly invent his moral world, in the face of men with heads in the stomachs, just as Cortés invented his rituals of appropriation.
+The crew and captain of the Enterprise makes up its moral order as it goes along; it has its Prime Directive, but the exigencies both of galactic exploration and swift narrative turnover make that moot.
+Picard has constantly to invent his moral world, in the face of men with heads in the stomachs, just as Cortés invented his rituals of appropriation.

 Exploration, in other words, not only gives the galaxy a chorographical and anecdotal shape, but demands from time to time wholesale readjustment, redistribution, a systematic openness.

 There is an episode of Star Trek: Voyager where the ship is fractured into 37 different time frames, through which only Chakotay in the first instance can freely pass, thanks to a chroniton serum invented on the hoof by the Doctor.
 Chakotay passes the serum on to a sceptical Janeway-of-the-past; he must then guide her down through circle after circle, through the nightmare of her future (and our past), through the Year of Hell, the invasion of the Macro-viruses, the alliance with the Borg, through and beyond their own deaths, until they reach the final circle: Janeway’s guilt at having stranded everyone in the Delta Quadrant.